Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars: Ultracompact Neutron Stars

-Finally, we note that the prospect of astrophysical ramifications of these ideas is questionable, even if the proposed instability is present in ultracompact stars.
-The reason for this is that no realistic equations of state are known which could lead to the existence of ultracompact stars \cite{Iyer:1985}, at least when we restrict to stars with $R \leq 3M$.
-Note, however, that stars with radii $R>3M$ but still possessing a ``photon sphere'' may be far more realistic from the point of view of the equation of state - see \cite{Karlovini:2000xd}.
-Indeed, \cite{Andrade:2001hk} found that it was not very difficult to construct neutron stars with first order phase transitions which possessed trapped w-modes (though the equations of state they considered were also not entirely realistic).
-In addition, there are some speculative proposals for equations of state admitting ultracompact solutions (e.g.\ \cite{Bahcall:1989mq}), in the sense of $R \leq 3M$.
+Finally, we note that there is another reason to question the astrophysical ramifications of these ideas, even if the proposed instability is present in ultracompact stars.
+The reason for this is that the equation of state of realistic compact objects may already rule out the existence of ultracompact stars \cite{Iyer1985}, at least when we restrict to stars with $R \leq 3M$.
+Note, however, that stars with radii $R>3M$ but still possessing a ``photon sphere'' may be far more realistic from the point of view of the equation of state - see \cite{Karlovini2002}.
+Indeed, \cite{Andrade2001} found that it was not very difficult to construct neutron stars with first order phase transitions which possessed trapped w-modes (though the equations of state they considered were also not entirely realistic).
+In addition, there are some speculative proposals for equations of state admitting ultracompact solutions (e.g.\ \cite{Bahcall1989}), in the sense of $R \leq 3M$, and anisotropic neutron stars may become ultracompact much more easily \cite{Silva:2014fca}.
+Likewise, boson stars may be ultracompact (see, for example, \cite{Macedo:2013jja}), and, even more speculatively, gravastars might have any degree of compactness.

 If any of these proposals are taken seriously, then our instability may be relevant.
-It had already been established that, even if such an equation of state were to be found, rapidly rotating ultracompact stars would be expected to be unstable.
+Indeed, all of these objects have been proposed at various times as possible alternatives to black holes, in the sense that certain astrophysical observations may not be able to tell the difference between these objects and black holes.
+It had already been established that, even if such objects exists, rapidly rotating ultracompact stars would be expected to be unstable.
 Our results suggest that even non-rotating ultracompact stars might be unstable to gravitational collapse, and furthermore this statement is \emph{independent} of the peculiar features of these stars - in particular, it is independent of any proposed equation of state which might give rise to such stars.

+Other than their extreme compactness, there are other observations which may provide evidence in favour of a given astrophysical object being a black hole.
+It is often claimed that ringdown, such as that observed in the recent work of the LIGO group \cite{Abbott:2016blz}, provides indirect evidence for the presence of a horizon, although it has also been shown \cite{Cardoso:2016rao} that other (horizonless) ultracompact objects may give rise to similar gravitational wave signals.
+Thus, the results of this paper may play an important role in providing \emph{theoretical} evidence in favour of horizons.

+Finally, we note that the paper \cite{Cardoso:2014sna}, which appeared after a preprint of this work, studied ultracompact stars numerically and found close agreement with the results presented here.
+This suggests that the slow decay of linear waves on these backgrounds, proved in this paper, may indeed give rise to nonlinear instabilities, as we have speculated.

 This concludes the ``physics'' part of the paper.
 The remaining sections are more mathematical in nature, and concern first the construction of quasimodes, and the resulting proof of logarithmic decay as a lower bound.
 Afterwards, we prove the (sharp) result that logarithmic decay in fact does hold as a uniform \emph{upper bound}, under some slightly stronger conditions.